virtualms/whereToGo/scripts/README.md

 # Custom dataset with data augmentation
 If you need to create a custom dataset with data augmentation, you can use this guide to do it easliy.
-We created a custom dataset with `door` and `handle` classes but you can use the scripts for all classes you want by modifying a few lines that we will explain later.
+We created a custom dataset with `door` and `handle` classes but you can use the scripts for all classes supported by >OIDv4 you want by modifying a few lines that we will explain later.

 ## 1. Download OIDv6
-Download the classes you are interested in through this [link](https://storage.googleapis.com/openimages/web/download.html)
+Download the classes you are interested in through this [link](https://storage.googleapis.com/openimages/web/download.html).

 ## 2. Set right paths
 Every script has the following section: